March 5, 2026

-For the past few months, most of the nation has donned hats, boots, scarves and gloves as they have faced brutally cold and icy conditions of winter.
+For the past few months, most of the nation has donned hats, boots, scarves and gloves during the cold and icy conditions of winter.

-As temperatures rise, making outdoor activities more enticing, Vanderbilt ophthalmologists suggest not to be in such a hurry to throw out the habit of protecting yourself from the elements.
+As temperatures rise, making outdoor activities more enticing, ophthalmologists at the Vanderbilt Eye Institute suggest not to hurry to throw out the habit of protecting yourself from the elements.

 Why?